N-Day is an opportunity for nations to come together and exchange nuclear weapons in a fiery Armageddon of mutually assured destruction.

 Strategic Specialists build Shield faster: They receive 50% more Shield when converting Production.

-Economic Specialists can accumulate more Production: Their cap is 200% higher.
+Economic Specialists can accumulate more Production: Their production cap is four times larger than the other specialties.

-Nations generate Production automatically at a rate of 1 Production per 2 minutes.
+Non-WA nations automatically generate Production at a rate of 1 Production per 2 minutes, up to a maximum of 50 (200 for Econ Specialists).

 Production can be spent on Nukes or Shield.